thepirat000/Audit.NET/src/Audit.NET.Firestore/README.md

 - **CredentialsFilePath**: Path to the service account credentials JSON file.
 - **CredentialsJson**: Service account credentials as a JSON string.
 - **FirestoreDb**: A custom pre-configured FirestoreDb instance.
-- **FirestoreDbBuilder**: A function that returns a FirestoreDb instance.
 - **IdBuilder**: A function that returns the document ID to use for a given audit event.
 By default, Firestore generates the ID automatically.
-- **IgnoreElementNameRestrictions**: Whether to automatically fix field names that contain dots (replaced with underscores).
-Default is true.
+- **SanitizeFieldNames**: Whether to sanitize field names by replacing dots with underscores.
+Default is false.

 ### Advanced Configuration